 In these cases, the benefits of the keto diet far outweigh the potential downsides.
 Try a keto diet for 30-days.
 See if it improves your symptoms.
 If not, don’t get stuck.
 Move towards a paleo or Mediterranean style way of eating.

-Keto for candida – when to avoid it
+Keto diet for candida – when to avoid it

-Avoid using a keto diet to treat candida overgrowth in the following instances:
+Avoid using a keto diet for candida overgrowth in the following instances:

 - After long-term use of antibiotics

 - You have a laboratory-confirmed case of intestinal permeability (leaky gut)

 In these situations, you’re going to want to focus on rebuilding the beneficial bacteria in your gut.
 Eating prebiotic or soluble fiber is one of the best ways to do so.
 Foods like Jerusalem artichoke, chicory root, green bananas/plantains, and inulin, are stellar sources of soluble fiber.

 Insoluble fiber is also going to be your friend.
 Vegetables like sweet potatoes, carrots, and beans will help add bulk to your stool.
 Note that none of these foods are keto-friendly.
 That’s because their carb content is just too high.